How Bail Bonds Work in New York

 If my bail is $150,000, how much should I pay?

 We get questions about bail prices all the time and how bail bonds work in New York.
 To help calculate your bail, we’ve set up a simple bail schedule.
 Below is a simple table to help you better understand the premium rates for bail.
-Here, we will calculate bail using a standard of 10%:
+New York has a tiered bail system, the following table shows the bail percentages:

 Bail Bond Loan Premium Fees Calculator